mkj971/note-api/README.md

 projen dev
 ```

 Then open the `/docs` path to play with the API.
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAa